• Skip to primary navigation

 A wood staircase painted with black treads and white risers

 Friday morning it was time to start the finishing touches.
-I have said it before (during my board and batten project) that caulk is your best friend.
 Caulking the seams along the walls completes it wonderfully!
 I use a damp t-shirt to wipe my bead of caulk after applying it to make it nice and smooth.
 I’m also able to wipe any excess away.

 Before Caulk – see the gaps on the each side?